 Once you reach full retirement age, you can continue working for any amount of money, while still drawing your full, standard Social Security benefit.
 Still, you may want to continue putting off applying for your Social Security checks, as the monthly benefit will continue to grow with each month that you put off drawing Social Security, until the month you reach your 70th birthday.

 Right now, the future of the Social Security program is largely unknown.
-Because of today’s lower birth rate, fewer people are paying into the system, which is hurting its sustainability.
+Because of today’s longer life expectancy, people are staying in the system longer than ever before, which is hurting its sustainability.

 At the moment, the Social Security Administration estimates that by 2033, they’ll have enough funding to pay about 77 percent of current Social Security benefits.

 This doesn’t mean that you’ll only get 77 percent of your current or future estimated benefits.
 But it does mean that for younger workers especially, Social Security may end up making up a smaller portion of their retirement income than it once did.